applefritter-inc/appleboot/README.md

 3. select your rootfs volume to enter rescue mode on that volume.
 4. you will be given a bash shell after mounts are set up.

-when you toggle rescue mode, the "rescue mode:" line in the bootloader will change from 0 to 1, and vice versa if it was toggled on. \
+when you toggle rescue mode, the `rescue mode:` line in the bootloader will change from `0` to `1`, and vice versa if it was toggled on. \
 below demonstrates the bootloader when you enable rescue mode.

 ```